flatironinstitute/spikeforest_old/README.md

 To use Kilosort2 with SpikeForest, you must have MATLAB and git installed, as well as any MATLAB toolboxes required by Kilosort2.

 SpikeForest will automatically clone the source repo as needed.
-However, if you would like to manually point SpikeForest to use a particular Kilosort2 repo on your local machine, you should set the `KILOSORT2_PATH_DEV` environment variable to point to the local source directory.
+However, if you would like to manually point SpikeForest to use a particular Kilosort2 source directory on your local machine, you should set the `KILOSORT2_PATH_DEV` environment variable to point to this directory.

 Note that we encountered some issues with Kilosort2 on tetrodes and are presently using a forked version (more details will be provided later).